 I’ve been a long-time fan of family history, ever since discovering a 7-inch thick family tree book.
 After finding it, I would spend hours flipping through it looking at every name and location.
 It was fascinating.
 I loved trying to see who I and my family members looked the most similar to!
 While it’s always fun to see old pictures and try to pinpoint likenesses, it’s also a tender opportunity to connect and bond.
 That being said, isn’t it sad that most of the time, old family photos end up in dusty boxes?!
 That’s why we decided to make them into ornaments this year!
 Introducing our Family Photo Heirloom Ornaments!

 A Literal Family Tree

 This time of year always tends to be a bit nostalgic.
 It’s a time for family, which got me thinking about my whole family tree.
 I wanted to create something to help connect me to my ancestors.
 These Heirloom Family Photo Ornaments were the result.
 I collected some photos of my family members, including great-grandparents, parents, and even Jasper as it would be his first official ornament!

 After collecting the photos, we figured out an awesome way to transfer images onto fabric.
 Then I wanted to add a little something extra on the ornaments.
 Recently, I spotted the technique of adding embroidery onto photos so we decided to try it out on these plush ornaments.
 It adds the perfect little extra pop of color!
 I absolutely love how the ornaments turned out.
 It’s a literal family tree!
 Find the tutorial e-book here.

-On a more sentimental note, I love that the ornaments serve as a reminder of those I love throughout the holiday season!
+I love that the ornaments serve as a reminder of those I love throughout the holiday season!
+Instead of being hidden away in boxes, I can look at my beloved ancestors every day.
 These are perfect heirlooms to pass down each generation, and I’m planning on making new additions each year.

 My Christmas tree becomes a literal family tree, decorated with all my ancestors!